aws-samples/aws-emr-apache-ranger/aws_emr_blog_v3/README.md

-# Authorization and Auditing on Amazon EMR Using Apache Ranger
+# Native Support for Authorization and Auditing on Amazon EMR Using Apache Ranger

 The repo contains code tied to the AWS Big Data Blog introducing native Apache Ranger integration with Amazon EMR The code deploys the following: